How Do I Handle My Puppy’s Increased Energy Levels?

 Types of Physical Exercise

 When it comes to physical exercise for puppies, it's essential to provide a variety of activities to keep them engaged and stimulated.
 Some popular types of physical exercise include brisk walks, jogging, running, and playing fetch.
-Outdoor activities such as hiking, , and training can also be excellent options for high-energy puppies.
-Additionally, interactive toys, such as flirt poles and rope toys, can provide mental and physical stimulation during playtime.
+Outdoor activities such as hiking, swimming, and agility training can also be excellent options for high-energy puppies.
+Additionally, , such as flirt poles and rope toys, can provide mental and physical stimulation during playtime.

 Creating a Daily Exercise Routine